 Just like the live feed, you can set WyzeCam to compress recorded videos in either HD or SD.
 The catch?
 If you set it to HD, everything else will become HD, including your live feed.
 The good news is that the quality difference between HD and SD videos is minimal.
 The difference is only apparent if you zoom in on the video.
 Videos compressed in HD have smoother edges, while SD videos are more pixelated.

 Our only concern about WyzeCam’s image quality is the low frame rate of 10 frames per second.
 This limitation shows when watching videos.
 The problem with having a low frame rate is that if your subject is moving it causes a blur.
 Most security cameras record at a rate of 30 fps; 10 fps is a stretch.

 - Low Frame Rate

 Video Quality: Nighttime

-In testing, I was satisfied with WyzeCam’s night vision performance.
-However, I felt that sometimes WyzeCam swapped to night vision too quickly, even when there was sufficient daylight left.
+In testing, we were satisfied with WyzeCam’s night vision performance.
+However, we felt that sometimes WyzeCam swapped to night vision too quickly, even when there was sufficient daylight left.

 - Good Quality Night Vision

 - Automatic Night Vision

 - Red Dots Are Always On When Night Vision Is Active